dharani7998/marshmallow/docs/install.rst

     $ pip install -U marshmallow --pre

-Get the Bleeding Edge Version
+Get the bleeding edge version
 -----------------------------

 To get the latest development version of marshmallow, run